Province of Pomerania (1815–1945): Posen-West Prussia government region

 Following World War I, most of the Prussian provinces of Posen and West Prussia became part of the Second Polish Republic.
 The remainders of these provinces formed the province of Posen-West Prussia, combining small German-settled regions all along the new German-Polish border (Grenzmark meaning border march).
 In 1938, this province was dissolved and partitioned between Pomerania, Brandenburg and Silesia.
 The Pomeranian share was extended by the districts of Neustettin and Dramburg, formerly administered by Regierungsbezirk Köslin.
 The formerly Branderburgian districts of Arnswalde and Friedeberg were also incorporated into the Posen-West Prussia government region.

 During World War II, it became a battlefield and was occupied by the Red Army in early 1945.
-Shortly thereafter, by the terms of the Potsdam Agreement, the Grenzmark became part of Poland and the remaining German population was expelled.
+Shortly thereafter, by the terms of the Potsdam Agreement, the Grenzmark, which was part of Polish Pomerania and Greater Poland before the Partitions of Poland, became again part of Poland and the remaining German population was expelled.